 As you read, it's important to begin noticing words that often go together.
 Go back to A paragraph.
 Find words to complete the following phrases and write them in the blanks.
 Most are prepositions.

 Paragraph A

-Lived in a dormitory on campus.
+Lived a dormitory campus.

-Many attend college part-time (verb)
+Many college part-time (verb)

-Access to information technology
+Access information technology